-Lab will start meeting the week of January 21st, but you have assignments due online before this date.
-The first deadline for online assignments is Friday, January 17th at 11:59pm - check Canvas for details.
-On the first day of lab, you will meet your TA and be assigned to your laboratory workstation.
+Lab will start meeting live the week of September 14th, but you have assignments due before this date.
+The first deadline for online assignments for all students is Friday, September 11th at 11:59pm - check Canvas for details.
+On the first day of lab, you will meet your TA + fellow classmates and be assigned to the laboratory workstations.
 You will undergo safety training/orientation during the first lab period and complete a short lab activity.
-You will not be allowed to enter lab unless you are dressed in proper lab attire (including approved eye protection) and have completed the online safety contract.
+You will not be allowed to enter lab unless you are dressed in proper lab attire (including approved eye protection), face-mask and have completed the online safety contract.
 Prior to attending each lab period, you must familiarize yourself with the lab background and procedure and complete the Pre-Lab quiz.
 You should also summarize the procedure and make relevant data tables in your lab notebook - part of your notebook grade will be based on this.
 Each workstation in the lab is equipped with a monitor that allows access to eLearning to view the lab documentation, and to UF Apps.
+During your first lab meeting, you will complete the first lab activity.
+Prior to attending each lab period, you must familiarize yourself with the lab background and procedure, and complete the pre-Lab quiz and turn in your pre-lab notebook online.
+These will be due at 8:00am on your scheduled lab day.
+During the lab meeting, you will be assigned to work in a workstation, answer questions and perform the calculations to finish the lab.
+You will be graded on attendance and participation during each lab period.
+After the lab period, you will submit your post-lab assignments online to be graded.
+These will be due at 11:59pm on the day of your scheduled lab.